Putting Ridesharing to the Test: Efficient and Scalable Solutions and the Power of Dynamic Vehicle Relocation: Evaluation

-\section{Simulation Results}
+\subsection{Simulation Results}

 In this section we present the results of our evaluation.
 For every metric we report the average value out of 8 runs.
-In this section we shortly detail only the most relevant results.
-Please refer to Section \ref{supplement: simulation results} of the appendix for the complete results including larger test-cases on the broader NYC area and omitted metrics, standard deviation values, algorithms (e.g., WFA, and HC had to be evaluated in smaller test-cases), etc.
+In what follows we shortly detail only the most relevant results.
+Please refer to Appendix \ref{appendix: Simulation Results} for the complete results including larger test-cases on the broader NYC area and \emph{omitted metrics, standard deviation values, algorithms} (e.g., WFA, and HC had to be evaluated in smaller test-cases), etc.